 - AAAS 10 Introduction to African American

-- An 18th or 19th history course that engages substantially the history of slavery
+- An 18or 19th century history course that engages substantially the history of slavery

 - Seven additional half courses in African American or diaspora studies.
 At least one must be in the humanities and one in the social sciences.
 In picking these five half-courses students should declare a focus.
 Some will declare a disciplinary focus or a more general focus in humanities or social sciences; others will choose an area of focus in African American or Afro-Caribbean cultures; still others will elect a thematic, methodological, or comparative focus (e.g., comparative ethnic studies, comparative literary analysis, urban studies).